-Summer and winter vacations are a great time for employees to come back refreshed and ready for work.
+Summer vacations are a great time for employees to come back refreshed and ready for work.
 If you find it a challenge to balance your employees’ expectations with your business activities, our tips and scheduling tool can help.

 Use a vacation policy: A business with more than two or three employees should have a vacation policy with a formal request form.
 When employees know the process of requesting and scheduling holidays, vacations will be a positive experience for everyone.
 We offer a vacation policy template (see right).